2024 United States Senate election in Ohio

 The 2024 United States Senate election in Ohio was held on November 5, 2024, to elect a member of the United States Senate to represent the state of Ohio.
-Incumbent Democratic Senator Sherrod Brown lost re-election to a fourth term, being defeated by Republican nominee Bernie Moreno.
+Republican businessman Bernie Moreno defeated Democratic three-term incumbent Sherrod Brown.
 Primary elections took place on March 19, 2024.
-This was the first U.S. Senate race in Ohio where the incumbent was defeated since 2006, when Brown was first elected to the Senate.
+This was the first U.S. Senate race in Ohio where the incumbent was defeated since 2006, when Brown defeated Mike DeWine.

 This race was one of two 2024 U.S. Senate races in which Democratic senators sought re-election in states where Republican Donald Trump won in both the 2016 and 2020 presidential elections (the other being Montana).
 This was the most expensive U.S. Senate election of 2024, with a record-breaking $483.4 million spent in total.
 Brown's reelection was considered essential for Democrats' chances to retain the Senate majority in 2024.

-Moreno won 8 counties that Brown won in 2018, all of them located in northern Ohio, Ashtabula, Erie, Lake, Mahoning, Ottawa, Portage, Trumbull, and Wood.
+Moreno won 8 counties that Brown won in 2018, all of them located in northern Ohio: Ashtabula, Erie, Lake, Mahoning, Ottawa, Portage, Trumbull, and Wood.
 His campaign was aided by Republican nominee Donald Trump's 11.21% margin of victory in Ohio, helping secure an outright majority for Senate Republicans for the first time since 2021, with a net gain of four seats in the 2024 elections.
-Although Brown outperformed Kamala Harris in the concurrent presidential election by 2.54 percentage points, it was not enough to win.
+Although Brown outperformed Kamala Harris in the concurrent presidential election by 7.59 percentage points, it was not enough to win.
 Brown received about 120,000 more votes than Harris, while Moreno received about 320,000 fewer votes than Trump.
 Libertarian candidate Don Kissick received around 195,000 votes, approximately 3% of the vote.
+This was the first time since 1954 that a Republican defeated an incumbent Democrat senator in Ohio.
 Along with Bob Casey Jr. in Pennsylvania and Jon Tester in Montana, Brown was one of three incumbent senators to lose re-election in 2024.
 Notably, all three were first elected in 2006, defeating Republican incumbents, and won re-election in 2012 and 2018.
+To date, this is Brown's second general election loss of his political career, having previously lost re-election in 1990 as Ohio's Secretary of State to Robert Taft.
+Brown would later run for the Senate again in 2026.

 Moreno's swearing in on January 3, 2025 gave Republicans control of both of Ohio's U.S. Senate seats for the first time since 2007.
 As Ohio's other U.S. senator, JD Vance, was elected vice president of the United States, Moreno became Ohio's senior senator upon Vance's resignation.